Simple Marketing Ideas for Small Business Owners

 This brings us to that immensely important point that we mentioned above: people speaking about your business.

-It’s well known that word of mouth is, since the invention of language and consequently, free trade, the best driver of new customers.
+It is well known that word of mouth is, since the invention of language and consequently, free trade, the best driver of new customers.
 However, even with your product or service being staggering in quality, sometimes a kickstart is necessary.
 And you might need to rely on someone for this.

-For similar reasons, your closest ones sharing the good things they know about your business to people aware of it already, who might have sidetracked it in their minds, is great.
+For similar reasons, your closest ones sharing the good things they know about your business to people aware of it already, who might have side tracked it in their minds, is great.
 And people who are just about to find out about it, they’ll love hearing a mouthful of praise from someone who knows the gist of what you do.

 Become recognizable and well known